jsoberg/jsoberg.github.io/_posts/2025-09-12-encryption-introduction.md

 ---
 title: "Introduction to Encryption"
-excerpt: "A high level overview of encryption, how it's used and why it's important"
+excerpt: "A high level overview of encryption; how it's used, and why it's important"
 date: 2025-09-12 12:00:00 -0004
 tags:
   - Cybersecurity